RiyaBansal312/scmproject/README.md

 # scmproject
 scm first project
-msking changes in the file
+making changes in the file